danfuzz/samizdat/doc/language-guide/01-basics.md

 value &mdash; counts as logical-false.

-Samizdat also has boolean values `true` and `false`, which are used for boolean values "at rest", such as in variables or data structures.
+Samizdat also has boolean values `true` and `false`, which are used for boolean values "at rest," such as in variables or data structures.
 There are operators in the language and library support functions that aid in the conversion between logical and boolean truth values.
 See later sections for details.